mvimal2607/YAAP_lunaa/README.md

 In the recovery menu, select "Wipe data/factory reset" to clear existing data on the device.

 4. Sideload YAAP
-Use the following command in a terminal or command prompt to sideload the YAAP zip file:
+Use the following command in a terminal:

 ```
 adb sideload <path-to-filename.zip>